Found 78 UK NGOs working in Algeria

 Provision of financial support for independent non-profit making Arab institutions engaged in various aspects of the Arab world.

-Work in Algeria, Bahrain, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Syria, Tunisia, United Arab Emirates, Yemen and Occupied Palestinian Territories
+Work in Occupied Palestinian Territories, Jordan, Algeria, Bahrain, Egypt, Iraq, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Syria, Tunisia, United Arab Emirates and Yemen

 |